CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 Some examples of commonly referenced neural network (NN) architecture families include:

 * **Transformers** - an architecture designed to process sequential data (like text, speech, or images) in parallel rather than in order.
-* **Convolutional Neural Network (CNN)** - an architecture designed to process efficiently detect patterns (like edges, shapes, and textures) to typically classify or analyze visual (videos/image) or auditory data, but can applied to text analysis, behavioral patterns and more.
+* **Convolutional Neural Network (CNN)** - an architecture designed to efficiently detect patterns (like edges, shapes, and textures) to typically classify or analyze visual (videos/image) or auditory data, but can be applied to text analysis, behavioral patterns and more.
 * **Recurrent Neural Network (RNN)** - an architecture designed for processing sequential data like text, speech, and time series, typically used for tasks where order matters, such as language translation, speech recognition and time-series forecasting.
 * **Long Short-Term Memory (LSTM)** -  a specialized variant of a Recurrent Neural Network (RNN) architecture designed specifically to overcome the limitations of traditional RNNs in learning long-term dependencies.
 * **Gated Recurrent Units (GRUs)** a specialized variant of a Recurrent Neural Network (RNN) architecture designed to overcome challenges like the vanishing gradient problem and enhance the modeling of long-term dependencies in sequential datasets.